 Where can I get vegetable suet?

 Finally, we are here!
 Who else feels good?
-So, to get your vegetable suet, Atora is your best plug.
+So, to get your suet, Atora is your best plug.
 They are the most popular supplies of meat-based or vegetable suet.
-You can easily get your atora vegetable suet here and start making those sumptuous meals on your list already!
+You can easily get your atora suet here and start making those sumptuous meals on your list already!

 What dishes can I make with vegetable suet?

 So many, that’s the shortest answer actually.
 From suet pastry to beef stew with suet dumplings and Scottish vegetable meat puddings, there is an awesome list of recipes out there that you can make using your darling suet!